opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 related to some other issues/PRs, create a link to them without using the keywords (e.g., "See also #1234").

-Congratulations, you have contributed algorithm research to the **OOT** project!
+Congratulations, you have contributed research to the **OOT** project!

 ## Working on a modeling issue